sandalijaiswal-004/-Finding-People-You-May-Know-/README.md

+In social networks, this feature helps users connect with others by suggesting friends based on mutual connections.
+To analyze mutual friends and recommend potential connections. by using pure python...!!!

 Task 1: Understand the Logic
 How 'People You May Know' Works:
 If User A and User B are not friends but have mutual friends, we suggest User B to User A and vice versa.